ibm-cloud-docs/pattern-code-engine-ai-summary-app/networking-architecture.md

 # Architecture decisions for network
 {: #network-decisions}

-The following are network architecture decisions for the inclusion of watsonx.ai in the AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}} pattern.
+The following are network architecture decisions for the inclusion of watsonx.ai in the AI summarization using highly resilient serverless architecture pattern.

 ## Architecture decisions for network visibility: connectivity, segmentation, and isolation
 {: #network-decision-connectivity-segmentation-isolation }